L73/pinit/README.md

-# One Month Rails
+# First Rails Application

+Learning from
+[*One Month Rails*](http://onemonthrails.com)
-This is the pinterest like sample application using info from [*One Month Rails*](http://onemonthrails.com)
+to build a pinterest like sample application

-by [LT]
+by LT